SecretFoundation/docs/docs/dev/secret-contracts.md

 ### Create Your First Secret Contract

 1. generate the initial project
-2. compile the secret contract
+2. compile the Secret Contract
 3. run unit tests
 4. optimize the wasm contract bytecode to prepare for deployment
 5. deploy the Secret Contract to your local Secret Network